RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Dealing-with-COM-Server-Load-Errors.md

-﻿Handling startup errors in live applications - especially COM servers - can be tricky.
+Handling startup errors in live applications - especially COM servers - can be tricky.
 Startup errors are special in Web Connection in that there are no active requests yet.
 Unlike Web Connection's normal error pipeline which manages request errors and logs them and goes on to the next request, startup errors occur before the server is full initialized, so a different approach is needed.

 ## COM Server Registration Errors